2020 St. Mark's Square shooting: Motives

-Soon after the attack, the Croatian media found out the attacker's identity and started analyzing Bezuk's Facebook account, which featured written statuses, expressing his frustrations with the state of affairs in Croatia.
+Soon after the attack, the Croatian media found out the attacker's identity and started publishing Bezuk's Facebook account, which featured written statuses, expressing his frustrations with the state of affairs in Croatia.
 The posts included a link to a YouTube video dedicated to snipers, captioned with: "I wish I was one of these guys, to take out Serbs".
 In another post, he described himself as "a tourist in his own country".
-In yet another post, he expressed his support for far-right Croatian Party of Rights' (HSP) early 1990s paramilitary wing, Croatian Defence Forces (HOS).
+In yet another post, he expressed his support for the Croatian Party of Rights' (HSP) and an early-1990s paramilitary wing, Croatian Defence Forces (HOS).
 In his last Facebook status before committing suicide, he wrote: "Enough with the frauds and ruthless trampling of human values without [any] responsibility".
+The Croatian Ministry of the Interior stated that “What we have managed to investigate so far does not show any indication that something like that would occur and the perpetrator did not have a criminal record".

 In February 2021, Prime Minister Andrej Plenković stated that the motive of the attack was his party Croatian Democratic Union's (HDZ) coalition with the Independent Democratic Serb Party (SDSS).

 Reactions

-After the Croatian media started writing about Bezuk's Facebook profile, his profile received support from many other users.
-However, it was later deleted.
+Immediately after the Croatian media started writing about Bezuk's Facebook profile, thousands of people flooded Bezuk’s personal Facebook page before the account was ultimately taken down.
+Underneath his posts, an influx of users posted comments praising him, offering condolences, and framing his action as a reasonable response to political corruption and economic conditions in the country.
+Many comments referred to him as a "hero," empathized with his actions and posted condolences.
 In the immediate aftermath of the shooting, President Zoran Milanović held a press conference in which he called the government to protect the central state institutions, saying that "they are not a tourist destination".
 On the same day, police raided Bezuk's family home, where they apparently found two rifles with optical sights, silencers, and over 1,000 pieces of ammunition.

-On 14 October, Prime Minister Plenković said that "[Croatia is] having a serious issue with radicalism" and that the attack had elements of a terrorist act, based on the Croatian law on terrorism.
-He also urged the police, State's Attorney Office of the Republic of Croatia and Security and Intelligence Agency to investigate "how a young man could become so radicalized".
-He also appealed to society to "raise the level of respect, in order to build a public culture which will prevent similar incidents from happening".
+Bezuk's father was later arrested for illegally stockpiling weapons, however he was never directly linked for causing the attack.
+On 14 October, Prime Minister Plenković said that "[Croatia is] having a serious issue with radicalism" and that the attack had elements of terrorism, it was the first terrorist attack in Croatia since the 1995 Rijeka bombing.
+Plenković urged the Croatian police, State's Attorney Office of the Republic of Croatia and the Security and Intelligence Agency to investigate "how a young man could become so radicalized" also noting that, He appealed to the croatian public to "raise the level of respect, in order to build a public culture which will prevent similar incidents from happening", however Plenković never addressed how he will mitigate governmental corruption, which was the main motivator for the shooting.
 On 15 October 2020, Minister of Croatian Veterans Tomo Medved, while commenting the attack, pointed out that there was a "series of clues indicating that the Prime Minister himself was the attacker's target".